johndtgroup/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-01-Account-Impersonation.md

 ## The Gist

-No-code/Low-code applications can be embedded with a developer account which is used implicitly by any application user.
-This creates a direct path towards Privilege Escalation, allows an attacker to hide behind another user's identity, and circumvents traditional security controls.
+All applications require user credentials to determine what actions can be taken.
+This security concern occurs when user credentials are  applied in a way that allows some users to perform actions not originally intended for that person or level.

 ## Description